Unity-Technologies/ml-agents/docs/Learning-Environment-Executable.md

   entire repository.
 * You can put your executable on a remote machine for faster training.
 * You can use `Headless` mode for faster training.
-* You can keep using the Unity Editor for other tasks while the agents are training.
+* You can keep using the Unity Editor for other tasks while the Agents are training.

 ## Building the 3DBall environment